atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 These forces do not apply to the force required to retract latch bolts or disengage other devices that may hold the door in a closed position.

-**4.13.12* AUTOMATIC DOORS AND POWER-ASSISTED DOORS.** If an automatic door is used, then it shall comply with American National Standard for Power-Operated Doors, ANSI A156.10-1979.
+#### 4.13.12* AUTOMATIC DOORS AND POWER-ASSISTED DOORS

+If an automatic door is used, then it shall comply with American National Standard for Power-Operated Doors, ANSI A156.10-1979.
 Slowly opening, low-powered, automatic doors shall be considered a type of custom design installation as described in paragraph 1.1.1 of ANSI A156.10-1979.
 Such doors shall not open to back check faster than 3 seconds and shall require no more than 15 lbf (66.6N) to stop door movement.
 If a power-assisted door is used, its door-opening force shall comply with 4.13.11 and its closing shall conform to the requirements in section 10 of ANSI A156.10-1979.

-**4.14 ENTRANCES.**
+### 4.14 ENTRANCES

+#### 4.14.1 MINIMUM NUMBER

-**4.14.1 MINIMUM NUMBER.** Entrances required to be accessible by 4.1 shall be part of an accessible route and shall comply with 4.3.
+Entrances required to be accessible by 4.1 shall be part of an accessible route and shall comply with 4.3.
 Such entrances shall be connected by an accessible route to public transportation stops, to accessible parking and passenger loading zones, and to public streets or sidewalks if available (see 4.3.2(1)).
 They shall also be connected by an accessible route to all accessible spaces or elements within the building or facility.

+#### 4.14.2 SERVICE ENTRANCES

-**4.14.2 SERVICE ENTRANCES.** A service entrance shall not be the sole accessible entrance unless it is the only entrance to a building or facility (for example, in a factory or garage).
+A service entrance shall not be the sole accessible entrance unless it is the only entrance to a building or facility (for example, in a factory or garage).

-**4.15 DRINKING FOUNTAINS AND WATER COOLERS.**
+### 4.15 DRINKING FOUNTAINS AND WATER COOLERS

+#### 4.15.1 MINIMUM NUMBER

-**4.15.1 MINIMUM NUMBER.** Drinking fountains or water coolers required to be accessible by 4.1 shall comply with 4.15.
+Drinking fountains or water coolers required to be accessible by 4.1 shall comply with 4.15.

+#### 4.15.2* SPOUT HEIGHT

-**4.15.2* SPOUT HEIGHT.** Spouts shall be no higher than 36 in (915 mm), measured from the floor or ground surfaces to the spout outlet (see Fig. 27(a)).
+Spouts shall be no higher than 36 in (915 mm), measured from the floor or ground surfaces to the spout outlet (see Fig. 27(a)).

+#### 4.15.3 SPOUT LOCATION

-**4.15.3 SPOUT LOCATION.** The spouts of drinking fountains and water coolers shall be at the front of the unit and shall direct the water flow in a trajectory that is parallel or nearly parallel to the front of the unit.
+The spouts of drinking fountains and water coolers shall be at the front of the unit and shall direct the water flow in a trajectory that is parallel or nearly parallel to the front of the unit.
 The spout shall provide a flow of water at least 4 in (100 mm) high so as to allow the insertion of a cup or glass under the flow of water.

+#### 4.15.4 CONTROLS

-**4.15.4 CONTROLS. **Controls shall comply with 4.27.4.
+Controls shall comply with 4.27.4.
 Unit controls shall be front mounted or side mounted near the front edge.

-**4.15.5 CLEARANCES.**
+#### 4.15.5 CLEARANCES

 (1) Wall- and post-mounted cantilevered units shall have a clear knee space between the bottom of the apron and the floor or ground at least 27 in (685 mm) high, 30 in (760 mm) wide, and 17 in to 19 in (430 mm to 485 mm) deep (see Fig. 27(a) and (b)).
 Such units shall also have a minimum clear floor space 30 in by 48 in (760 mm by 1220 mm) to allow a person in a wheelchair to approach the unit facing forward.